 The description of the girdle ranges from "extremely thin" to "extremely thick."
 The girdle thickness is the part of the lab diamond that separates the pavilion and the crown.

-Description of the culet, or the bottom of a full-cut diamond.
+Description of the culet, or the bottom (usually pointed) of a full-cut diamond.
 It can range from “none” to “extremely large.”
 A culet of “none” is ideal and should be handled gently when setting.
 Whereas "extremely large" negatively affects the appearance of a diamond.